Parameter-Efficient Fine-Tuning for Medical Image Analysis: The Missed Opportunity: Experiments

 \subsection{Can PEFT Improve Costly Text-to-Image Generation?}

-\keypoint{Setup} We use the MIMIC-CXR dataset (version 2.0.0) \cite{johnson2019mimic}.
-Following the recommendations in \cite{chambon2022adapting}, we begin with fine-tuning the U-Net component (keeping text-encoder and VAE frozen) of the stable diffusion pipeline for different sizes of the downstream dataset (2262 and 226 samples, representing 10\% and 1\% of the original MIMIC-CXR dataset).
-We retained only those studies where the associated text reports had a character length between 7 and 77 tokens.
-Finally, we created a separate training set (subgroups P10 - P18) and a test set (subgroup P19).
-For analysis, we compare the full-finetuning of U-Net with 7 different PEFT methods and report the FID Score over 1000 test images averaged across three random seeds.
+\keypoint{Setup} We use the MIMIC-CXR dataset (v.\ 2.0.0) \cite{johnson2019mimic}.
+Following the recommendations of \citet{chambon2022adapting}, we fine-tune only the U-Net component (keeping text-encoder and VAE frozen) of the stable diffusion pipeline for different sizes of the downstream dataset (110K, 55K, and 11K, representing 100\%, 50\% and 10\% of the entire dataset).
+For analysis, we compare the full-finetuning of U-Net with 7 different PEFT methods and report the FID Score over 1000 test images averaged across four random seeds.
+Stable Diffusion pipelines and PEFT methods were implemented using the \textit{diffusers} \cite{diffusers} and \textit{peft} \cite{peft} packages.

-\keypoint{Results} Our results for this section can be found in (Table~\ref{tab:sd_results}).
-Example images generated using different fine-tuning methods for the two scenarios are shown in Figure~\ref{fig:sd_generation_examples}.
-For both data volumes, only a subset of PEFT methods yields performance enhancements over full fine-tuning.
-Simply fine-tuning attention layers turns out to be an effective strategy which can be further improved by simultaneous fine-tuning of attention, bias, and normalization layers (\textit{bias+norm+attention}).
-This combination also outperforms full fine-tuning in both data regimes.
-Interestingly, both these methods require more computational resources than other PEFT methods but fine-tune merely 31\% of parameters relative to the full FT.
-Consequently, while current PEFT methods may not be as dependable for medical text-to-image generation as they are for classification tasks, they possess the potential to enhance performance and simultaneously decrease computational expenditure.
+\keypoint{Results} Refer to Table~\ref{tab:sd_results} for quantitative results and Figure~\ref{fig:sd_generation_examples} for example images generated using different fine-tuning methods for two scenarios (110K and 11K samples). \textbf{Note} that certain PEFT strategies (bias tuning, norm tuning, etc) have not been published in the literature in the context of text-to-image generation but are included here in experiments.

+For all data volumes, several PEFT methods outperformed full fine-tuning with significant differences in FID scores.
+A particularly interesting observation is that simple strategies such as fine-tuning just the bias or normalization layers are amongst the best performers, assuming first and third ranks respectively.
+Other PEFT methods designed exclusively for text-to-image generation tasks (SV-Diff and DiffFit) follow closely and also outperform full fine-tuning.
+Interestingly, LoRA, the best-performing method for classification tasks fails to provide any benefits in image generation.
+Overall, PEFT shows strong promise in improving the medical image generation quality across different data volumes.